 2.9.
 Repeat the previous two steps to remove the second palatal shelf.

 2.10.
-With the palatal shelves now freed from the surrounding tissue and placed in PBS (Figure G), use a sterile plastic bulb transfer-pipette to draw up the shelves in the pipette, and transfer them into a sterile 1.5mL microcentrifuge tube along with approximately 500 µL of sterile PBS.
+With the palatal shelves now freed from the surrounding tissue and placed in PBS (Figure G), use a sterile plastic bulb transfer-pipette to draw up the shelves in the pipette, and transfer them into a 1.5mL microcentrifuge tube along with approximately 500 µL of PBS.
 Keep the tubes containing palatal shelves on ice as the rest of the litter is processed in the same fashion.

-NOTE: Alternatively, shelves can be placed in 1.5mL microcentrifuge tube containing prewarmed trypsin (0.25%) immediately after dissection (in lieu of placing them on ice).
+NOTE: Alternatively, shelves can be placed in a 1.5mL microcentrifuge tube containing prewarmed trypsin (0.25%) immediately after dissection (in lieu of placing them on ice).
 Samples will be fresher, but care must be taken to time all the proceeding steps for each individual sample as opposed to treating the samples collectively.

 3. Culture of MEPM cells